OmerChen10/TASM-Pacman/README.md

 Download all the files and put them in the directory which DOSBOX is mounted to.

-Them, run these three commands:
+Then, run these three commands:
 `cycles=max`
 `tasm /zi pacman`
 `tlink /v pacman`